crusher-dev/docsv2/docs/guides/setting-up-services.md

 1. [**Testing local development**](#testing-local-development): You want to run test against your local service.
 Super-helpful during development.

-2. **Setting up configuration for different env**: You created test for localhost:3000, and now want to run it on https://stage.your-domain.com
+2. **Set up configuration for different env**: You created test for localhost:3000, and now want to run it on https://stage.your-domain.com

 ## Testing local development